saulesta/PYTHON/README.md

 5. Organized flight data, converted it to a Pandas DataFrame, and saved it as 'sorted_flights.csv'.

 ## Hotel Analysis →
-A file where calculations and visual were made for booking.com hotel extracted data.
+A file where calculations and visuals were made for booking.com hotel extracted data.

 What was done:
-* Bar chart for 10 the most cheap hotels;
+* Bar chart for the 10 most cheap hotels;
 * Bar chart for hotels and their average price by locations

 ## Flight Analysis →
+* Bar chart to represent the average prices for direct flights, flights with one-stop, and flights with two stops;

 # Conclusions